 Preparing your own nutritious meals and snacks can do wonders for both your body and your bank account.

 Let’s face it: Dining out regularly can get expensive, not to mention super challenging if you’re trying to eat the proper portions and cut back on processed foods.

 “By cooking more at home,” Newgent says, “you’ll have more control over calories and cost.”

 Research shows that people who cook at home are more likely to choose nutritious foods and consume fewer calories per meal than people who dine out.

-For instance, if you cook a big batch of low-calorie soup, whole grains, and chop your veggies ahead at the beginning of the week, all you’ll need to do is mix and match and you’ll have dinner done in snap.
+For instance, if you cook a big batch of low-calorie soup and whole grains and chop your veggies at the beginning of the week, all you’ll need to do is mix and match and you’ll have dinner done in a snap.

 10. Skip the processed snacks and make your own

 Processed packaged snacks can be pricey, not to mention loaded with refined sugar and other additives.